 - You are responsible for handling and submitting planning and building permits

 - WHS regulations and site liability are your responsibility

 If you are approaching your first project as an owner builder we can give you some helpful pointers to ensure a smooth journey and successful result.
-You can contact us to discuss your build or get an online quote to find out how much your commercial/industrial building will cost.
+Click on the Request a Quote tab on this page to find out how much your commercial/industrial building will cost.